 Note: Places will not be allocated to children until any outstanding fees owed to the service by the family is paid, or a payment plan is agreed to between the family and the service (refer to Fees Policy).

 Enrolment Records

 Enrolment records (refer to Definitions) form part of the enrolment procedure and are completed by families after they have been allocated a place, and before commencing attendance.
-An example enrolment form can be found on the DE website: www.education.vic.gov.au

 Cancellations